PixarAnimationStudios/windoo/README.md

 #### SOFTWARE TITLES
 #####################################

-# All access to other objects happens through the SoftewareTitle that contains them.
+# All access to API objects happens through the SoftewareTitle that contains them.
 # So to work with Requirements, Patches, KillApps, ExtensionAttributes, etc... you must
 # fetch or create the SoftwareTitle that they are a part of.

+# Get an Array of Hashes with summary data about all existing SoftwareTitles
+all_titles = Windu::SoftwareTitle.all

 # Create a SoftwareTitle.
 This happens immediately on the server
 test_title = Windu::SoftwareTitle.create(